What Is the Difference Between Plastic Pellets, Granules and Other Polymer Materials?

 Risks of Pollution

-Despite these benefits, plastic pellets are unintentionally distributed in the environment during the manufacturing and transporting phase.
+Despite these benefits, plastic pellets are unintentionally distributed in the environment during manufacturing and transporting phase.

-As such, it can be harmful to the marine environment since toxic chemicals are released into it.
+As such, it can be harmful to the marine environment since toxic chemicals are released to it.

 These materials have also been pointed out as one of the possible root causes of pollution at sea.
 Beaches all over the world have these plastics, and the same can be said about the seafloor of the oceans.